bapper/TextureBA2Update/README.md

 # TextureBA2Update
 Fallout 4 Mod Organizer 2 plugin for updating base BA2 texture files with mod textures, big performance boost.

+## Install
+Here is how I use this:
+* Grab the source for this plugin and copy it to your MO2-install/plugins folder
+* Install Creation Kit, google on how to do this if you haven't already.
+Or, you can copy Archive2.exe file and Archive2Interop.dll files from some other location to your MO2 install directory.
+This is also a setting you can set in the MO2 plugins settings dialog tab.

+## Usage
+* Start MO2, starting before the python files are in the plugins directory will cause the plugin to not show up
+* create a new MO2 profile that is a copy of your main profile
+* Switch to the new profile
+* Disable all mods that are not texture update mods, this is easy if you use MO2 separators, just uncheck all modules not under your texture update separator.
+* Pull down the plugins menu (labeled "tools" and looks like puzzle pieces) and select the TextureBA2Update tool
+* When the dialog window pops up, all you need to do is click the "Update BA2s" button and wait for a long time for the work to finish.

+If you've already used this before and update your texture files, before clicking on the "Update BA2s" button, click on the "Enable Textures" button.
+This will rename all of the "DISABLED" textures to the original files allowing their use again during the update process.

 ## What is does
 This is a simple python based plugin that will perform these tasks:

 * Back up the base texture BA2 files from the game directory (if they aren't already backed up:
   * Fallout4 - Textures1.ba2